evoingram/librarymanagement/README.md

 Combine your learning to work on a larger coding project that incorporates the concepts from the week, such as building a simple library management system or a basic e-commerce platform.

 This project is in Java since this week was spent reviewing fundamental Java concepts.
+It is only intended to review concepts, not intended to be a fully finished, polished project.

 ## Concepts to Cover